Shayaan-Hussain/River-Crossing-Game/README.md

 # River-Crossing-Game

-How to play:<br/>
+How to play:
-Go to 'River-Crossing-Game' directory and open 'River-Crossing-Game.exe'<br/>
-to start the game.
+Go to 'River-Crossing-Game' directory and open 'River-Crossing-Game.exe' to start the game.

 This is a 2 player game.
 The person to get the most points by the end